 Platinum Prestige Mastercard® Secured Credit Card.
 The security deposit is between $200 and $2,000, and no credit history or minimum credit score is required.
 The annual fee is $49, and the APR is 9.99% on this card.

 Discover it® Secured.
 The security deposit and credit limit on this card range from $200 to $2,500.
-Discover it® Secured has a cash back program, offering 2% back on your first $1,000 of gas and dining purchases, and 1% on all other purchases.
-This card has no annual fee, and the APR is 24.49% Variable.
+Discover it® Secured has a cash back program, offering 2% back on your first $1,000 spent on gas and dining purchases combined every quarter, and 1% on all other purchases.
+This card has no annual fee, and the APR on purchases is 22.99% Variable.

 How to Find the Right Low Interest Credit Card

 If you plan on making a large purchases and paying them off over several months, a credit card with a low APR will keep costs down.
 Prioritize a low ongoing APR if you think you may carry a balance on your new card.
 If you plan on making just one large purchase (such as a new laptop), a 0% APR card is the better choice.
 A promotional 0% APR generally will give you a year or more to pay off the balance without any interest being added.
 The APR eventually will jump to the ongoing rate, which will be based on your creditworthiness.

 Here is an example of credit cards with low APRs:

 Discover it® chrome.
 This card offers 0% introductory APR on purchases and balance transfers for 14 months for new cardholders.
 After the intro APR period ends, the ongoing rate can vary from 11.99% - 22.99% Variable.
 This card does not have an annual fee and can earn you generous rewards on your purchases.